MailCheck-co/mailcheck.site/src/routes/blog/google-plus/index.md

 Let’s check: [https://picasaweb.google.com/data/feed/api/user/nosov@nodeart.io?deprecation-extension=true](https://picasaweb.google.com/data/feed/api/user/nosov@nodeart.io?deprecation-extension=true)

 - [https://picasaweb.google.com/data/feed/api/user/](https://picasaweb.google.com/data/feed/api/user/)
 - API’s endpoint; — [nosov@nodeart.io](mailto:nosov@nodeart.io) — user’s email for validation (as we can see, it is not required to use Gmails only).
-User should have Google Apps accounts (this validation is very helpful with lead generation), users with Google+ accounts also have this (by linking a third-party email beforehand), for example, [Yandex.ru](https://yandex.ru/)
+User should have Google Apps accounts (this validation is very helpful with lead generation), users with Google+ accounts also have this (by linking a third-party email beforehand), for example, Yandex.
 - deprecation-extension=true — the indication about an imminent end of API's life.

 If we will try to pass nonexistent email, we’ll get clear interpreted response: “Unable to find a user with email [noname@nodeart.io](mailto:noname@nodeart.io), that leads to the conclusion that this email is not valid.
 And even more — if we will try to send a group mailing address to the API the answer be “Unknown user”.
 It would then be possible to distinguish the difference between personal G-Suite emails and corporate emails.
 It’s hard to say that we can “catch” personal data this way if this data wasn’t shared by the user, but it was good for the global validation of user list via API.

-## So, how this imprecision was linked to Google+ shutting down?
-Conclusions
+## How this imprecision was linked to Google+ shutting down?

 The key reason to shut down Google+ was security lapse, more precisely, the ability to get data from Google+ by the services that weren’t planned and intended beforehand.